Everyone has been afraid of something. This is normal because fear is a defense mechanism for ensuring the body’s survival.

 Certain fears are more common than others.
 For instance, public speaking causes anxiety in almost 90% of people.
 These fears are generally temporary and mild.
 They do not prevent a person from functioning normally.

 In people with a phobia, these fears become excessive, persistent and invasive.
 The person affected may panic and try to avoid situations or conditions that recall the object of their fear.

 Phobias belong to the large group of anxiety disorders.

 The 2 most common categories of phobias are:

 They affect about 10% of the population.

-Specific phobia is a fear associated with a particular object or situation, for instance, snakes or travelling by airplane.
+Specific phobia is a fear associated with a particular object or situation, for instance, travelling by airplane.
 The person feels an excessive and irrational fear to face a situation that does not represent a real danger.

 Objects and situations that are most often the cause of specific phobias are: animals, insects, storms, heights, bridges, elevators, injuries (including blood and injections), death and enclosed spaces (claustrophobia).